vitejs/vite/docs/config/index.md

 - **Type:** `string`
 - **Default:** `'development'` for serve, `'production'` for build

   Specifying this in config will override the default mode for both serve and build.
-This value can also be overriden via the command line `--mode` option.
+This value can also be overridden via the command line `--mode` option.

   See [Env Variables and Modes](/guide/env-and-mode) for more details.